rest-for-physics/feminos-daq/README.md

 prometheus metrics page).
 If the filename is found, the viewer will start reading the file and plotting the data in real time.
 The `Reload` button can be used to manually refresh the data.

+**Note**: The live data feature reads data from the root file, so unfortunately it won't work when using the `--read-only` mode.

 # - OLD DOCS -